message/iata/IL.md

-Published 18.05.2021
+Published 19.05.2021
 1. Passengers are not allowed to enter and transit.
 - This does not apply to:
 - nationals of Israel;
 - residents of Israel;
-- passengers with an A1, A2, A3, A4 or A5 visa if arriving from United Kingdom or USA;
+- passengers with an authorization letter issued by the Population and Immigration Authority;
-- passengers with an authorization letter issued by the Population and Immigration Authority.
+- passengers with an A1, A2, A3, A4 or A5 visa arriving from Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland (Rep.), Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Russian Fed., Slovakia, Slovenia, Spain, Sweden, United Kingdom or USA.
+They must not have been in Brazil, Ethiopia, India, Mexico, South Africa or Turkey in the past 14 days.
 2. Passengers must complete an "Entry Report" form at most 24 hours before departure of the last direct flight to Israel at <a href="https://www.gov.il/en/service/request-entry-to-israel-covid19">https://www.gov.il/en/service/request-entry-to-israel-covid19</a> .
 They will receive an electronic approval from the Ministry of Health.
 3. Passengers and airline crew who have been outside Israel for more than 72 hours entering or transiting through Israel must have a negative COVID-19 PCR test taken at most 96 hours before departure from the first embarkation point.
 - This does not apply to airline crew who stay in Israel for less than 72 hours.